PERC Reporting Standard: Application of the PERC Standard

 The Standard is binding on the individual members of the Participating Organisations.
 These rules are subject to national laws and regulations and to laws and regulations of the EU and EFTA member states, the UK and other European countries as and when appropriate.

-Public Reports and the PERC Standard
+Public reports and the PERC Standard

-Companies are encouraged to provide information in their Public Reports, which is as comprehensive as possible.
+Companies are encouraged to provide information in their public reports, which is as comprehensive as possible.
 A company's economic interest in the project must be declared.
 Previously reported information does not need to be repeated in new reports but the earlier published information must be clearly referred to, and must be available on the company website or in other easily accessible form.

-The Standard also applies to the following reports if they have been prepared for the purpose of Public Reporting of, or if they include, Exploration Results, Mineral Resources estimates, or Mineral Reserves estimates:
+The Standard also applies to the following reports if they have been prepared for the purpose of public reporting, or if they include, exploration results, mineral resources estimates, or mineral reserves estimates: